FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Evaluation: Drift Detection

 \subsection{Comparison with Baselines}

-To contextualize FARM’s performance, we compare it against CADE~\cite{yang2021cade}, as well as two ablated variants of our approach.
-The first, \textit{Percentile}, uses a triplet autoencoder with class-wise mean centroids and distance thresholds defined by the 95th percentile.
-The second, \textit{FARM}, is our proposed full approach, which combines metric learning with DBSCAN-based class modeling and dynamic thresholding per cluster.
-All models are trained using the same encoder architecture and training settings described in ~\autoref{sec:training-setup}, ensuring a consistent basis for comparison.
+To assess FARM under label drift, we compare it against CADE~\cite{yang2021cade} and a controlled ablated variant of our method.
+CADE and FARM both use an autoencoder-based architecture to learn a latent representation, but they differ in the metric-learning objective: CADE employs contrastive loss, which learns pairwise similarity constraints, whereas FARM uses triplet loss, which explicitly encourages relative separation between anchor, positive, and negative samples.
+In addition to this external comparison, we include the \textit{Percentile} variant to isolate the effect of the class-boundary modeling strategy. \textit{Percentile} uses the same triplet autoencoder and training setup as FARM, but defines class boundaries using class-wise mean centroids and fixed distance thresholds based on the 95th percentile.
+In contrast, FARM models each class using DBSCAN-derived clusters with cluster-specific dynamic thresholds.
+The triplet-based variants use the same autoencoder architecture and training settings described in \autoref{sec:training-setup}, enabling a controlled comparison of boundary-definition strategies.

 Comparative results are presented in Table \ref{tab:method_comparison}.
-Our approach, FARM, outperforms the state-of-the-art method as well as the ablated \textit{Percentile} variant, achieving a stronger balance between precision and recall.
-The \textit{Percentile} model uses a triplet autoencoder with class-wise centroids and fixed distance thresholds based on the 95th percentile, while FARM introduces DBSCAN-based clustering and dynamic thresholding to more accurately represent intra-family variations.
-These results demonstrate that incorporating unsupervised clustering improves class boundary modeling and enhances performance in the presence of label drift.The reported values in the table represent the mean and standard deviation of precision, recall, and F1 score, measured across experiments on all eight unseen malware families.
-In each evaluation run, one novel family is introduced at a time, and performance is assessed independently.
+FARM achieves stronger overall performance than both CADE and the ablated \textit{Percentile} variant, providing a better balance between precision and recall.
+The comparison with CADE provides an empirical contrast between FARM’s triplet-loss-based latent representation and an autoencoder trained with contrastive loss, while the comparison with \textit{Percentile} isolates the effect of the boundary modeling strategy, since both methods share the same triplet-based representation.
+The results suggest that DBSCAN-based clustering with cluster-specific dynamic thresholds improves class boundary modeling and leads to better performance under label drift.
+The reported values correspond to the mean and standard deviation of precision, recall, and F1 score across experiments on all eight unseen malware families.
+In each run, one novel family is introduced at a time and evaluated independently.

 We observe relatively high standard deviation values across methods, particularly in recall and F1 score.
 This variance is primarily attributed to the \texttt{vobfus} family, which exhibits inconsistent drift detection performance due to its behavioral similarity with previously seen families such as \texttt{fareit} and \texttt{zbot}.
 As discussed in \autoref{sec:label_shift_eval}, \texttt{vobfus} samples are frequently embedded near these known families in the latent space, making them harder to distinguish as novel.
 This leads to occasional misclassification and variability in detection performance across evaluation splits.
 When \texttt{vobfus} is excluded, the standard deviations for all metrics decrease substantially, confirming its strong influence on overall variance.